Tyrannosaurus Rex Box Puppet

-Recycle those packing peanuts into this T-Rex box puppet or you can glue on screwed up balls of crepe paper or even uncooked macaroni for a toothy looking T-rex.
+Have the kids recycle those packing peanuts into this Tyrannosaurus Rex box puppet or you can glue on screwed up balls of crepe paper or even uncooked macaroni for a toothy looking T-Rex.

 Paint and brushes

 Select a long solid cardboard box that can be sealed closed at both ends.
 Paint box a suitable colour for a dinosaur.
 For extra effect, paint one side red (this will be the inside of the mouth).

 Cut box in half along three sides and fold in half to form a box puppet.